Guidelines & Procedures

 Expenses for a spouse are not reimbursable unless it can be demonstrated that their presence provides a specific benefit to the University.
 These situations require the approval of a Vice-President.

 Business/First Class Air Fare

 - Business/First Class airfare is permitted for the President and Vice-Presidents on flights over 5 hours, and for other individuals, if approved by the applicable Vice-President on the recommendation of the Dean.

-- For clarification, a flight is defined by a unique flight number (e.g. Flight #103 from Saskatoon to Toronto, with a stop in Winnipeg, is one flight; whereas a trip from Saskatoon to Toronto consisting of flight #204 from Saskatoon to Winnipeg and flight #305 from Winnipeg to Toronto is two flights).
+- For clarification, a flight is defined by a unique flight number (e.g. Flight #103 from Saskatoon to Toronto, with a stop in Winnipeg, is one flight; whereas a trip from Saskatoon to London, England consisting of flight #204 from Saskatoon to Toronto and flight #305 from Toronto to London is two flights).

 - Notwithstanding the foregoing, travel expenses must comply with granting agency requirements.
-Tri-Council's standard for air travel is economy class.
+Tri-Agency's standard for air travel is economy class.

 - Where possible, individuals permitted to fly Business/First Class should use upgrades based on air miles/points earned while traveling on behalf of the University of Saskatchewan.

 - Business/First Class airfares need to be booked through Uniglobe.